 Clinical Site Attendance Policy for Residents:

-- SUMMER INSTITUTE A → Residents may accrue no more than one (1) absence occasion, not to exceed a total of two (2) days.
+- SUMMER INSTITUTE A → Residents may accrue no more than two (2) absence occasions, not to exceed a total of three (3) days.

 - RESIDENCY SCHOOL YEAR → Residents may accrue no more than four (4) absence occasions, not to exceed a total of eight (8) days during the Residency school year at their school site between Summer A and Summer B.

 - SUMMER INSTITUTE B* → Residents may accrue no more than two (2) absence occasions, not to exceed a total of three (3) days.

 Residents must note all absences and late arrivals during the Residency School Year with a notifying email to their host teacher and school administrator, copying their Urban Teachers coach and Site designated point of contact.
 The reason for the absence or lateness must be included.
 All absences and lateness must also be communicated before the start of the school day.
 Residents are also expected to follow the attendance reporting procedures in place at their school site.
 Residents must note all absences and late arrivals during the Residency school year in the daily attendance form, if required by their Site.

 Clinical Site Attendance Policy for Fellows:

 Fellows are expected to adhere to the attendance and attendance reporting policies in place at their school site.
-Fellows must communicate any clinical site absences or late arrivals to their Urban Teachers coach before the start of the school day.
+Fellows should communicate any clinical site absences or late arrivals to their Urban Teachers coach before the start of the school day.

 IN THE EVENT OF PROLONGED ABSENCE

 In the event that a participant is personally impacted by illness or needs to care for an immediate family member who is ill, the participant should speak with their Site Director about temporary and extended leave of absence options.
 Other reasons for requesting a leave of absence include, but are not limited to, birth or adoption of a child, mental or physical health concerns, or bereavement.
 (See Leaves of Absence for more information.)